 That sense of clarity lowers resistance.
 Lower resistance leads to faster decisions.
 Faster decisions protect pricing leverage.

-In Ladera Ranch, where buyers tour multiple similar homes in short windows, light becomes a deciding separator long before numbers matter.
+In Ladera Ranch, where buyers tour multiple similar homes in short windows across 9 villages and 70-plus neighborhoods, light becomes a deciding separator long before numbers matter.
+Buyers decide whether a home feels right within the first 2 to 3 minutes of arrival.

 Natural Light as a Trust Signal